bobbyxng/pci-pmi-policy-targets/README.md

 ## Initialisation

-Before running the workflow for the first time, please run in this order:
+When running the workflow for the first time, please run in this order:

 * `conda env create -f workflow/pypsa-eur-resilient/envs/environment.yaml` to create the environment and installing dependencies
-* `conda activate pypsa-eur` to activate the environment
+* `conda activate pcipmi` to activate the environment

-## Run the workflow
+## Reproducing the paper
+### Main results

-To reproduce the workflow of the study, please run in the CI:
+To reproduce the main workflow of the study, please run in the CI:

-* `cd workflow/pypsa-eur-resilient`
+`cd workflow/pypsa-eur-resilient`

-* `snakemake solve_sector_networks --configfile config/pcipmi.config.yaml` (add `-n` for dry-run)
+`snakemake --configfile config/pcipmi.config.yaml`

-To recreate the figures of the study, please run:
+and

-* `snakemake create_paper_plots --configfile config/pcipmi.config.yaml`
+`snakemake solve_operations_sector_networks --configfile config/pcipmi.config.yaml`

+### Sensitivities I/II
+To run the sensitivity analysis including varying pipeline costs, weather years, and enabled hydrogen imports, please run

+`snakemake --configfile config/sensitivities.config.yaml`

+### Sensitivities II/II
+To obtain the sensitivity runs for postdiscretisation, the main results need to be computed first.
+Then, please run

+`snakemake solve_operations_sector_networks --configfile config/postdiscretised.config.yaml`

 ## Abstract